SHISHIR1973/oibsip_task3/README.md

 # ATM INTERFACE
 &nbsp;&nbsp;&nbsp;&nbsp;This project is built on Java.
 This complex project consists of five different classes and is a console-based application.
 When the system starts the user is prompted with user id and user pin.
 On entering the details successfully, then ATM functionalities are unlocked.
-The project allows to perform following operations.
+The project allows to perform following operations :
 ***
 ### Classes:
 <b>1.
 Transactions History </b>- Display all the transactions since the account is created.